18 January 2017

 Your next destination is Japan’s cultural capital, Kyoto, which is a short train ride away.
 Today, weather permitting, there is an optional bike ride on the Kibi Plains, one of the most beautiful and historical paved bike rides in Japan.
 You will pass through ancient burial mounds, rice fields, local temples and Buddhist cemeteries.
 Or, you may decide to head straight to Kyoto to start your sightseeing, or shopping.
 Your tour leader will help with any arrangements.

 A free day in Kyoto to explore this classic city.
 Bursting with temples, shrines, World Heritage sites, gardens, museums, geisha and everything that you ever associated with Japan, your tour leader will take an optional tour of some of the famous sites and hidden gems.
 Of course, if you want to explore on your own, you will be given all the help and advice you need.

 Today your memorable tour of Japan comes to an end.
-A chance for some last minute sightseeing or shopping before catching the direct airport train from Yokohama station, located a short walk from your hotel, to Narita Airport in Tokyo to board your onward flight or begin your journey home.
+A chance for some last minute sightseeing or shopping before catching the direct airport train to Narita Airport in Tokyo to board your onward flight or begin your journey home.